-How do you help people buying solutions to problems when they don't even realize that they actually have a problem?
+How do you help people buy solutions to problems when they don't even realize that they actually have a problem?

 It actually reminded me of the very first startup that I worked with.
 And in this startup, Mark, who was the Chief Technical Officer, said something to me that really made an impact.

 "Just because we can code it, doesn't mean we should."

 The importance of spending time with those that will use the solution

 He spent a lot of time in the field with the people that were using the particular solution, and in this case it was scientists who were trying to map the ocean floor.
 And with that, the way that they were doing that was basically on paper.
 It would take hours for them to stream through all of these charts with all of these huge amounts of data sets and figure out things like where should we lay a pipeline, or where can we drudge this particular thing?
 Or, how do we extract this ship that's on the ocean floor?

 The hours that these scientists would spend poring over these documents made it difficult to do things quickly.
 And because he understood what their day to day was like, he was able to recognize the patterns and inefficiencies and problems that they didn't even know that they had.